Object-Oriented HTML, and OOCSS

 Objects and CSS

-Now we meet OOCSS, and I think we’re dealing with a misunderstanding of HTML and CSS:
+Now we meet OOCSS, and to me (who may err), it looks like we’re dealing with a misunderstanding of HTML and CSS:

-Suggesting authors to think objects without proper differentiation and then to stay away from vital parts of CSS is not enough to establish a different web development technique, let alone paradigm.
+Suggesting authors to think objects without differentiation and then to stay away from vital parts of CSS may not be enough to establish a different web development technique (let alone paradigm).

 This is not good.
 It’s not a sign of our maturity that the topic of object-oriented CSS, conceived in 2009, isn’t entirely clear—or dead by now.